 - Follow all the rules for each site to ensure that you get paid.

-- Contact them right away with issues, with details & screenshots.
+- Contact them right away with issues, include details and screenshots.

-- Keep track your time vs. how much money you are making.
+- Keep track of your time vs. how much money you are making.

 - Pay attention to payout amounts.
 You may get more back if you wait.

-Giftloop is one of my favorite multitasking apps.
-I’ve made $40 so far.
+Giftloop is just how it sounds.
+You go through a loop, picking up points and more.
+I’ve made $65 so far.
 I just swipe through the screens, until I see a cute cat meme.
 Then I stop to collect coins.
-There’s also high payout surveys, “daily specials”, and coins for charging your phone.
+There’s also high payout surveys, “daily specials”, and extra coins for charging your phone.

 They just added games, but it conflicts with other apps on my phone.
 If you try them out, let me know how it is.

 The MobileXpression app runs in the background of your phone.
+It’s a data sharing app.
 Once a week I open the app, which takes me to my browser.
-Click Continue, then claim another 5 points.
+I then click Continue to claim another five points.
 That’s literally it.
-I have made $85 just by clicking a few buttons.
-Love this app.
+I have made $125 just by clicking those few buttons.

 - Inbox Dollars

 Inbox Dollars isn’t primarily surveys.
 It also has a few different things like searching the web, completing offers, etc. There’s a new feature that you can scan receipts for points, however last I checked mine wasn’t working properly.
 Per support, it’s in beta mode.
 I made $43 so far.